ebloc/ebloc-broker/docs/convert/source/readme.rst

     ./hello
     sleep 60;

-Target into the folder you want to submit and please do:
-``ipfs add -r .`` You will face something similiar with following
+Target into the folder you want to submit and do: ``ipfs add -r .`` You will see something similiar with following output:
-output:

 .. code:: bash